 Biking tours

-Use pedal power to visit downtown restaurants, bars and breweries on a 16-person “pub cruiser” or 6-person “hops cycle.”
-Great Lakes Pub Cruiser offers customizable tours led by a knowledgeable driver.
+Use pedal power to visit downtown breweries, bars, parks, museums, stores and more on bikes accommodating 15 to 16 people Grand Rapids Party Pedaler and Great Lakes Pub Cruiser both offer customizable tours led by a knowledgeable driver.

 Bus to bike and back again